 Minor Spills Remove all ignition sources.
 Clean up all spills immediately.
 Avoid contact with skin and eyes.
 Control personal contact with the substance, by using protective equipment.
 Use dry clean up procedures and avoid generating dust.
 Place in a suitable, labelled container for waste disposal.
 Major Spills Moderate hazard.
 CAUTION: Advise personnel in area.
 Alert Emergency Services and tell them location and nature of hazard.
 Control personal contact by wearing protective clothing.
 Prevent, by any means available, spillage from entering drains or water courses.
 Recover product wherever possible.
 IF DRY: Use dry clean up procedures and avoid generating dust.
 Collect residues and place in sealed plastic bags or other containers for disposal.
-IF WET: Vacuum/shovel up and place in labelled containers for disposal.
 ALWAYS: Wash area down with large amounts of water and prevent runoff into drains.
 If contamination of drains or waterways occurs, advise Emergency Services.